OpenNebula/website/content/software/installation_process/manual_installation/front_end_installation.md

 ## Step 7.
 Stop and Restart Services (Optional)

-To stop, start or restart any of the listed individual [services]({{% relref "#frontend-services" %}}), follow the examples below for a selected service:
+To stop, start, or restart any of the listed individual [services]({{% relref "#frontend-services" %}}), follow the examples below for a selected service:

 ```default
 # systemctl stop        opennebula